-When setting up your outdoor gas heater, position it in a well-ventilated area, on flat, level and stable ground.
+When setting up your outdoor gas heater, position it in a well-ventilated outdoor area, on flat, level and stable ground.

-Be mindful that gas heaters generate excellent radiant heat, so they need plenty of clearance from combustible materials such as overhead ceilings, awnings or shade sails.
+Be mindful that natural gas heaters generate excellent radiant heat, so they need plenty of clearance from combustible materials such as overhead ceilings, awnings or shade sails.
 Be sure to check the required clearances on the manufacturer’s instructions.

 Never take your outdoor gas heater indoors.
 These are designed specifically for open-air use.

 It’s also important to check the cylinder to regulator connection for leaks - this is easy to do.
 Make a soap solution of one part liquid detergent and one part water.
 Ensure the valve on the gas cylinder is off.
 Then open the gas cylinder valve and using a soft bristle brush apply the water and detergent solution to the gas supply connection.
 If there’s a gas leak, soap bubbles will appear.

 If that happens, turn off the gas immediately.
 Tighten leaking fittings and then re-check.
 Don’t operate the appliance until all gas leaks have been fixed.

 Regularly check the hose fittings for any faults or signs of wear and tear.
 Replace anything that’s not in top condition Always store gas cylinders outdoors and in a secure, well ventilated, but covered location.